-The IRS has released the 2017 irs standard mileage rate and it is down again from the 2016 standard mileage rate.
+It's that time of year again!
+Every year the IRS adjusts the standard mileage rate, which is the per-mile rate you're allowed to deduct for tax purposes - and this year is no exception.Today the IRS has released the 2017 standard mileage rate and it's down again from the 2016 standard mileage rate.
 Beginning on Jan.
-1, 2017, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:
+1, 2017, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) for business purposes will be:

 2017 IRS Standard Mileage Rate

-The 2017 IRS standard mileage rate for work, charity, moving, medical milage.
+The 2017 IRS standard mileage rate for work, charity, moving, medical mileage.

-For work mileage the IRS has calculated 53.5 cents per mile for business miles driven, down from 54 cents for 2016.
-This is because if the decrease in gas and maintenance costs from 2016.
+For business mileage, the IRS has calculated 53.5 cents per mile for business miles driven, down from 54 cents in 2016.
+The change is primarily due to the decrease in gas and maintenance costs in 2017 vs. 2016.
 The business mileage rate decreased half a cent per mile and the medical and moving expense rates each dropped 2 cents per mile from 2016.
 The charitable rate is set by statute and remains unchanged.

 What are the past IRS standard mileage rates?